Why Outsource In The First Place?

 Metaphorically though, it certainly revolves around money.

 That is especially true when it comes to business.
-Most business decisions are heavily influenced by finances, from whom to hire to which market to move into next or to abandon entirely.
+Most business decisions are heavily influenced by finances, whom to hire, which market to move into, or how big of crypto loans you may need to make your ideas come to life.
 And of course, whether the business itself succeeds or fails is measured by market capitalization.
 So once again — by money.

 With software outsourcing — that is, when you employ external software development services to handle any of your projects — you can lower the overall costs of software development and save both time and money.
 While it also gives you access to global talents, streamlines the processes, and lets you focus on your business’s core strengths, cost–reduction is the reason more often cited (70%), as shown by the 2020 global outsourcing survey.